acchan213083/segdrive/README.md

 - **30-second active phase**:
   - Motor2 runs automatically.
-  - Motor1 can be triggered by the switch for 10 seconds.
+  - Motor1 can be triggered by the switch for 10 seconds, with each press extending runtime.
   - Electromagnet activates at the start of each cycle for 10 seconds.
 - Motor1 respects phase boundaries: stops if phase changes.
 - Countdown updates every second using `millis()` (non-blocking).